Koodisamu/lead-generator/README.md

 - Notebooks for transforming and cleaning data: clean_job_postings, clean_news, vainu_api_bronze_to_lakehouse, vainu_bronze_to_silver
 - Master pipeline to run all notebooks and create gold data

+### Fetching data from Vainu
+- In Fabric, first run "vainu_api_bronze_to_lakehouse" -notebook
+- Next run "vainu_bronze_to_silver" -notebook
+- Run dataflows "Dataflow general", "Dataflow financial", "Dataflow industries official" and "Dataflow vainu industries"
+- Note: if you also need to update job-postings data, first run the scrapers (instructions under "Running scrapers") and then you can ignore the instructions above and just run the "Master pipeline"

 ### 4. PowerBI
 - App for sales team to look for leads